FerGubert/google_places_enricher/README.md

 ### Request Google Places API

-This flow performs requests to the google places API, according to the geographic coordinates defined in the input file and a predetermined radius.
-It enriches the data according to the categories also defined in the input file and handles the return of the api, making the data available in a csv file.
+This flow performs requests to the Google places API, according to the geographic coordinates defined in the input file and a predetermined radius.
+It enriches the data according to the categories also defined in the input file and handles the return of the API, making the data available in a csv file.

 First, it is necessary to set the variable described below in the file `config.py`: